NEF Scholarship Funds/Awards

 Margaret Gould Tyson Memorial Fund

-An endowed fund.
-Dr. Tyson was a very active NEF Board member for many years.
+An endowed fund, Dr. Tyson was a very active NEF Board member for many years and the Dean at Hunter Bellevue School of Nursing.
 On her death (2008), Dr. Tyson left $20,000 to this fund.
 Given annually to a doctoral applicant in nursing education.

 Isabel Hampton Robb Memorial Award